thebadone231/ns-journey/README.md

 Alternatively, you can download the apk file from https://expo.dev/artifacts/eas/abQcxEV7qK2vMTeBFiLqGE.apk (highly recommended for full experience)

-You may use the following login details if the server is done and the sign up function does not work as planned.
+You may use the following login details if the server is down and the sign up function does not work as planned.

 Email: test001@gmail.com
 Password:12345678